Attorney Published Article

 Facebook v.
 Duguid is a landmark U.S. Supreme Court case that will, hopefully, finally provide clarity for TCPA compliance nationwide.
 The Supreme Court will review whether an automatic telephone dialing system encompasses any device that can “store” and “automatically dial” telephone numbers, even if the device does not use a random or sequential number generator.
 The Supreme Court recently released opinions that were argued in late 2020, and we expect to see an opinion before the end of the term in June 2021.

-This article was first published on Auto Finance Excellence, a sister service of Auto Finance News, and is reprinted with permission.
+This article was first published in Auto Finance Excellence, a sister service of Auto Finance News.
 McGlinchey is pleased to serve as the official Compliance partner of Auto Finance Excellence, providing insights and thought leadership through webinars, podcasts, and monthly columns.